EspressoAdvice.comUpdated April 2026

 Freezing works for long-term storage if done properly.
 Seal beans in airtight bags, freeze, and thaw the entire bag before opening.
 Don't repeatedly freeze and thaw.
 For beans you'll use within 3-4 weeks, room temperature in an airtight container away from light and heat is fine.
 Fridge storage is controversial since moisture and odours can affect beans, though some people do it successfully.

-Take our 60-second quiz to get a personalised recommendation based on your machine, how you drink your coffee, and what flavours you enjoy.
+Take our 60-second quiz to get a personalised recommendation based on your budget, kitchen space, and how much you want to learn versus just getting great coffee.

 Find Your Perfect Setup